 We stayed at a lovely new Hipcamp spot called Buckridge Grove for $60/night for 2 people.
-They had 2 portable potties with a hand washing station, 5 campsites, private outdoor shower, communal fire pit and barbecue area.
+They had 2 portable potties with a hand washing station, 5 campsites, a private outdoor shower, communal fire pit, and barbecue area.

 Parking is free, 4 miles pretty level, portable potty at the trailhead, fully exposed.
-Nearest food and services is a couple of miles south in Point Arena.
+The nearest food and services is a couple of miles south in Point Arena.